-The methods used to assess, access, and install insulation in mobile homes are different than in stick-built homes.
-But with a little training and practice, most crews find that insulating and air-sealing mobile homes is not that difficult, and benefits are substantial.
-There are several ways to access roof, wall, and belly cavities to install insulation-your choice of which to use will depend on the type and condition of the home, access around the home, weather, and the tools you use.
+The methods used to assess, access, and install insulation will vary widely among different styles of construction.
+But with a little training and practice, most crews find that insulating and air-sealing is not that difficult, and benefits are substantial.
+There are several ways to access roof, wall, and floor cavities to install insulation-your choice of which to use will depend on the type and condition of the home, access around the home, weather, and the tools you use.
+We show the most common methods on the next pages.